- The Complaint Process is designed to treat Complainants and Respondents equitably.

 iii.
 A fair summary of all the relevant evidence, including all inculpatory and exculpatory evidence, and evidence that relates to credibility of the Parties or witnesses.

 iv.
-Any other information or evidence collected that is relevant and will enable the Decision-maker to make a fair Determination. - The Investigation Report must be impartial and present all the relevant evidence in an objective manner.
+Any other information or evidence collected that is relevant and will enable the Decision-maker to make a fair Determination.

 - The Investigation Report must not include any evidence that is irrelevant or protected by a legally recognized privilege (unless waived)